• (314) 338-8865

 Performing keyword research should be the first step in your SEM ad campaign creation process.
 Identifying and targeting relevant keywords for your campaign is essential for driving traffic and increasing conversions on your ad.

-It’s essential that you implement keywords that pertain to your company’s specific product or service offerings.
-If you choose to use a bunch of random keywords, Google can penalize you for trying to “hack” their system.
+You must implement keywords that pertain to your company’s specific product or service offerings.
+If you use random keywords, Google can penalize you for trying to “hack” their system.
 The days of putting hundreds of keywords on your site to rank your content higher than everyone else’s are over; therefore, your keywords must be relevant.

-While selecting the right keywords for your SEM campaign is essential for getting the right users to your ad, it’s also important for reducing the amount of money spent on your ads.
-High-demand keywords are more expensive than low-demand ones; therefore, you should find and use words potential buyers are more than likely using to find your business.
+While selecting the right keywords for your SEM campaign is essential for getting the right users to your ad, it’s also crucial for reducing the amount of money spent on your ads.
+High-demand keywords are more expensive than low-demand ones; therefore, you should find and use words that potential buyers are more likely to use to find your business.

 Let’s use our business as an example.
 If we want to target the best leads for our target market, we’ll probably use one of these keywords or key phrases:

-We would select these search terms for our ads because they’re conversion focused and let users know what kind of services our company has to offer.
-This ensures that we get the right users to click on our ad and that we are here to provide them with a solution.
+We would select these search terms for our ads because they’re conversion-focused and let users know our company’s services.
+This ensures that we get the right users to click on our ad and are here to provide them with a solution.

-Choosing the best keywords can be overwhelming if you’re not sure where to start.
+Choosing the best keywords can be overwhelming if you’re unsure where to start.
 Luckily, there are keyword-finding tools that can help you choose the right keywords for your search ads.
 Here are some popular keyword tools to consider using:

 • Google Keyword Planner: Google Keyword Planner is a free tool that helps advertisers research and analyze keywords for their search engine marketing campaigns.
 It allows users to generate keyword ideas based on relevant terms and phrases related to their products, services, or target audience.

-• Semrush: Semrush is a great tool for finding out what keywords your company can rank for.
+• Semrush: Semrush is an excellent tool for finding out what keywords your company can rank for.
 It can also be used to track how your website is performing and how much traffic you have coming to your website.
-Additionally, it can also help you find your main paid search competitors, which is essential when creating your own paid search strategy to outrank other businesses on SERPs.
+It can also help you find your main paid search competitors, which is essential when creating your own paid search strategy to outrank other businesses on SERPs.

 Optimize Your Landing Pages

 Luckily, there are marketing tools that can help you observe the success of your landing pages, allowing you to see where users are engaging and where they may be falling off.
-Marketing technologies like Crazy Egg and Hotjar give you the ability to heatmap landing pages to show what users are spending most of their time and likely deciding to convert from users into leads.
+Marketing technologies like Crazy Egg and Hotjar give you the ability to heat-map landing pages to show where users spend most of their time and are likely to convert from users into leads.

-As you build and publish your ad and landing page, it must work fast and properly without error.
-If your landing page is slow to load for users, your SEM efforts go to waste because there will likely be a high bounce rate.
+As you build and publish your ad and landing page, they must work fast and properly without error.
+If your landing page is slow to load for users, your SEM efforts will go to waste, as there will likely be a high bounce rate.

 Write Compelling Ad Copy

-As you write copy for the SEM ad, it’s important that you make it relevant and compelling, encouraging users to click into your landing page.
-Therefore your meta data must contain the relevant keywords so they know what the landing page is about.
-However, it’s also important that copy doesn’t come across as “clickbait-y,” because this can drive users away and potentially blow your ad campaign budget without any leads in return.
+As you write copy for the SEM ad, you must make it relevant and compelling, encouraging users to click into your landing page.
+Therefore, your metadata must contain the appropriate keywords so that they know what the landing page is about.
+However, it’s also essential that the copy doesn’t come across as “clickbait-y,” as this can drive users away and potentially blow your ad campaign budget without any leads in return.

-While writing compelling ad copy is important for metadata, it’s also important for the landing page itself.
-The landing page copy must also align with the intent of the search engine marketing ad or you risk high bounce rates, resulting in low conversions and higher money spent on your campaigns.
+While writing compelling ad copy is essential for metadata, it’s also crucial for the landing page.
+The landing page copy must also align with the intent of the search engine marketing ad, or you risk high bounce rates, resulting in low conversions and higher money spent on your campaigns.

 Set Realistic Ad Budgets